amonks/monument/production.md

 Customers can use a cell phone app like [123d Catch](http://www.123dapp.com/catch) to scan a loved one, and then upload the model to `monument.com`

 This approach makes sales way easier, and moves quality control into the customers hands.
-It also opens the door for online monument sales after the fair.
+It also opens the door for online *Monument* sales after the fair.

 However, having to 3d scan someone after buying something is a pain, and creates a barrier to purchase.